 Many of the library's resources contained in our catalog and databases have full text articles that the library has paid to access.
-These articles are accessible to the entire University community.
-If a student or faculty member wants to be able to return to an article in the catalog or database later on, or if they want to share an article with others, a stable link is the most effective way to do this.
+These articles are accessible to the entire Fairfield University community with their NetID and password.
+If a student, staff, or faculty member wants to be able to return to an article in the catalog or database later on, or if they want to share an article with others, a stable link is the most effective way to do this.

 Looking for tips on searching?
 Check out Optimizing Your Search.

 Begin at the search box on the Library home page.
 Type your search into the search bar and click on the search button.